The William Webb Wagg investigation (8)

 Why this context matters

 The Wegg family did not live in isolation.
 Their experience reflects the economic and social structure of north Norfolk during a period of gradual but profound change.
-From agricultural labour in coastal parishes such as Cley next the Sea, to skilled weaving and basket making in Norwich, and later to factory work and service occupations, their occupational history mirrors the broader transformation of the nineteenth-century economy.
+From agricultural labour in small villages, to skilled weaving and basket making in Norwich, and later to factory work and service occupations, their occupational history mirrors the broader transformation of the nineteenth-century economy.

 Understanding this environment helps explain why individuals appear across neighbouring parishes, why early occupations were predominantly agricultural, and why later generations entered craft and industrial trades.
 The patterns seen in parish registers — and reflected independently in autosomal DNA clustering — emerge naturally from this demographic structure.
 The repetition of surnames, the proximity of marriage partners, and the continuity of residence reflect the scale and interconnected nature of these communities.